 Liposuction of the area

-All these techniques can be combined with prior liposuction to reduce the size of the scars and improve the pectoral contour.
+All these techniques can be combined with prior liposuction to reduce the size of the scars and improve the contour of the chest wall.
 The scars from liposuction of fatty breast tissue are minimal, just a few millimetres in size.

 Evolution of mastectomy scars